-If you liked the recipe balsamic onion jam you’re gonna love this!!
+If you’ve ever had any kind of onion jam, you’re gonna love this idea!!
 Delicious as a condiment and equally suitable as a side dish, it’s exceptionally versatile and adds taste, texture & visual interest to many savoury dishes.

 This is the place to use your everyday balsamic, not the pricey stuff…